Near New Alexandria in Jefferson County, Ohio — The American Midwest (Great Lakes)

 Erected 1913.
 (Marker Number 6.)

 Other nearby markers.
-At least 8 other markers are within 5 miles of this location, measured as the crow flies.
-A different marker also named Morgan's Raid (approx. half a mile away); a different marker also named Morgan's Raid (approx. 0.8 Patrick Gass (approx. 4.1 miles away in West Virginia); Brooke County Veterans Memorial (approx. 4.1 miles away in West Virginia); Patrick M. Gass (approx. 4.1 miles away in West Virginia); The Wellsburg United Methodist Church (approx. 4.3 miles away in West Virginia); The Lewis and Clark Connection (approx. 4.3 miles away in West Virginia); George Washington Crossing, 1770 (approx. 4.3 miles away in West Virginia).
+At least 8 other markers are within Morgan's Raid (approx. half a mile away); a different marker also named Morgan's Raid (approx. 0.8 miles away); Patrick Gass (approx. 4.1 miles away in West Virginia); Brooke County Veterans Memorial (approx. 4.1 miles away in West Virginia); Patrick M. Gass (approx. 4.1 miles away in West Virginia); The Wellsburg United Methodist Church (approx. 4.3 miles away in West Virginia); The Lewis and Clark Connection (approx. 4.3 miles away in West Virginia); George Washington Crossing, 1770 (approx. 4.3 miles away in West Virginia).
 Touch for a list and map of all markers in New Alexandria.

 Also see . . .
 Stolen Plaque.
 Bronze plaque was stolen from concrete base over the July 4th weekend in 2008.
 See story and photo of plaque.
 (Submitted on September 29, 2010, by Jamie Abel of Westerville, Ohio.)